jeremiah3643/bangazon-llc/EMPLOYEE_HANDBOOK.md

 — There are no awards for pulling the most tickets.
 Truly choose what you estimate your team can complete.

 — Sprint planning means reviewing tickets, pulling the ones you want to do, committing to them, and creating a Milestones doc with the learning team.
 It's not project planning.
-Save the architecting and whiteboarding your master plan for after the spring planning ceremony
+Save the architecting and whiteboarding your master plan for after the sprint planning ceremony

 — Don't skimp on mapping out the relationships and the consequences of those relationships when adding and changing data - especially what it means to delete something that exists as a [foreign key](https://stackoverflow.com/questions/8042845/django-how-to-enable-foreign-keys-in-sqlite3-backend) somewhere else